 3.2.
 Training models, types of training and their impact on the individual learning potential of young players

 Every type of training applied by coaches will have a positive or negative impact on the individual development and learning potential of players.
 The measures that the coach chooses to apply in the current game and training model can increase or reduce the individual development of players' potential.

 Technical and tactical training models differ from each other depending on the game model used in a given academy.
-They also differ in terms of the practical experience that the coach has.
-They do however have one thing in common: all are used in accordance with the current game model, which doesn’t always mean for the good of the individual (development of individual potential).
+They also differ in terms of the coach’s practical experience.
+They do, however, have one thing in common: all are used in accordance with the current game model, which doesn’t always mean for the good of the individual (development of individual potential).

 The research project report: “An analysis of practice activities in youth football including coach and player perceptions” (Liverpool John Moores University) presents training forms and those of them that can have a more positive impact on learning new skills and the development of talented young players.
 The authors of that report came to the following conclusions:

 The form of the game has a more positive effect on the acquisition of skills and their use during matches than a strict, regimented form.
-Young players are actively involved in making decisions and solving problems encountered on the pitch
+Young players are actively involved in making decisions and solving problems encountered on the pitch.

 Although the games form is likely to have a better impact on the acquisition and use of skills, on average as much as 40% of training sessions took place in a strict, regimented form.

-When choosing the type of training and its measures, coaches must better understand what impact the chosen form of training will have on the acquisition of skills, their use in match conditions and the development of a player’s technical and tactical potential
+When choosing the type of training and its measures, coaches must better understand what impact the chosen form of training will have on the acquisition of skills, their use in match conditions and the development of a player’s technical and tactical potential.